pascal-fb-martin/houseportal/README.md

 * Each application periodically sends a UDP packet to the portal to register their redirection (by providing their web access port number and root path).
 * When the portal receives a request that match the root path of a registered redirection, it replies with a 302 Found redirect indicating the full URI to use.

-A static configuration files allows houseportal to be compatible with existing web applications not designed to support this scheme.
+A static configuration files allows HousePortal to be compatible with existing web applications not designed to support this scheme.

-This makes houseportal a discovery service that is compatible with the HTTP protocol, web servers and web browsers.
+This makes HousePortal a discovery service that is compatible with the HTTP protocol, web servers and web browsers.

 # Installation